A link to reset your password has been sent to your email

 Please book your flight to arrive at Florence Airport (FLR).
 If you prefer to fly into Pisa or Rome and then take the train, that is up to you.
-Your exact pickup location is in Florence: Hotel Palazzo Vecchio (via Cennini 4, 50123, Florence, Italy, near Piazza Adua.
-It is a short couple block walk from the train station and super place to make a reservation if you are coming early or staying later.
+Your exact pick-up location is in Florence: Hotel Palazzo Vecchio (via Cennini 4, 50123, Florence, Italy, near Piazza Adua).
+It is a short couple block walk from the train station and a great place to make a reservation if you are coming early or staying later.
 Transfer from and to Florence is included.
-Alchemy Tours will pick you up at the meeting point.
+Alchemy of Yoga will pick you up at the meeting point.

 Don't miss our special promotions, exclusive offers, new destinations and inspirational stories!